-a) not less than 180 days and not more than 450 calendar days acquired by primary subscription since June 1, 2021,

-- b) not less than 120 days and not more than 450 calendar days acquired by primary subscription since November 1, 2021, - c) not less than 90 days and not more than 450 calendar days acquired by primary subscription since November 1, 2021. days acquired by primary subscription since July 13, 22 and - d) not less than 90 days and not more than 630 days acquired by primary subscription since September 27, 2022-which will continue to be computed until their maturity, as long as their integration is maintained. - e) not less than 90 days and not more than 730 calendar days purchased by primary subscription as of March 9, 2023.
+- a) not less than 180 days and not more than 450 calendar days acquired by primary subscription since June 1, 2021, - b) not less than 120 days and not more than 450 calendar days acquired by primary subscription since November 1, 2021, - c) not less than 90 days and not more than 450 calendar days acquired by primary subscription since November 1, 2021. days acquired by primary subscription since July 13, 22 and - d) not less than 90 days and not more than 630 days acquired by primary subscription since September 27, 2022-which will continue to be computed until their maturity, as long as their integration is maintained. - e) not less than 90 days and not more than 730 calendar days purchased by primary subscription as of March 9, 2023. - f) not less than 90 days and not more than 760 calendar days purchased by primary subscription as of May 29, 2023. - g) not less than 90 days and not more than 760 calendar days purchased by primary subscription as of December 20, 2023 -which will continue to be computed until their maturity, as long as their integration is maintained.

-Communication "A" 7177, it provides that financial entities may integrate period and daily requirement in Pesos with LELIQ, NOBAC and/or national government securities in Pesos -including those by the CER and with yield in dual currency (dual bond) and excluding those linked to the evolution of the US dollar-with a residual term (at the time of subscription) of no less than 300 days and no more than 730 days from the time of subscription, received in exchange operations arranged by the National Government for securities acquired both by primary subscription and in the secondary market -in up to:
+Communication "A" 7923, it provides that financial entities may integrate period and daily requirement in Pesos with LELIQ, NOBAC and/or national government securities in Pesos -including those by the CER and with yield in dual currency (dual bond) and excluding those linked to the evolution of the US dollar-with a residual term (at the time of subscription) of no less than 300 days and no more than 730 days from the time of subscription, received in exchange operations arranged by the National Government for securities acquired both by primary subscription and in the secondary market -in up to:

-- a) On demand deposits provided for in items 1, 2 and 3 (in Pesos) 4 percentage points of the rate provided for. - b) Time deposits and time investments made by holders of the non-financial private and non-financial public sectors and those provided for in item 11: all the requirement, except for the maximum proportion allowed for integration in "National Treasury Bonds in Pesos". - c) Term investments with variable remuneration made by clients with agricultural activity -according to item 2.5.2.2.2. of the rules on "Deposits and term investments":- all the requirement. - d) Other placements - 1) 9 percentage points of the rates provided in section (i) of point 5 (in Pesos) - 2) 7 percentage points of the rates provided by section (ii) of point 5 (in Pesos); - 3) 3 percentage points of the rates provided by section (i, (ii) and (iii) of point 10; and - 4) 2 percentage points of the rates provided by section (iii) of point 5.
+- a) On demand deposits provided for in items 1, 2 and 3 (in Pesos) 4 percentage points of the rate provided for. - b) Time deposits and time investments made by holders of the non-financial private and non-financial public sectors and those provided for in item 11: all the requirement, except for the maximum proportion allowed for integration in "National Treasury Bonds in Pesos". - c) Term investments with variable remuneration made by clients with agricultural activity -according to item 2.5.2.2.2. of the rules on "Deposits and term investments"-: all the requirements. - d) Other placements - 1) 9 percentage points of the rates provided in section (i) of point 5 (in Pesos) - 2) 7 percentage points of the rates provided by section (ii) of point 5 (in Pesos); - 3) 3 percentage points of the rates provided by section (i, (ii) and (iii) of point 10; and - 4) 2 percentage points of the rates provided by section (iii) of point 5.